911 calls for Whidbey Island seaplane crash detail chaotic scene

 In calls, dispatchers asked repeatedly if they could see any people or a wing.
 Callers described limited debris — one man described seeing little evidence of a plane crash — but a strong smell of jet fuel.
 The smell was so strong that the dispatcher advised one boater to keep their distance in case it ignited.

 As reports came out about the crash, dispatchers also heard from family of people believed to be on board.
-A relative of Ross Mickel, 47, and Lauren Hilty, 39, and their young son, said she had heard about the crash on the news.
+A relative of Ross Mickel, 47, and Lauren Hilty, 39, and their young son, Remy, said she had heard about the crash on the news.

 “I understand there’s been a plane crash on the island and they are looking for the people,” she said.
 “I think it’s my family.”